 Can You Convert a RWD to AWD (Should You?)

 So as the title alluded, should you even attempt this conversion?
-Well, unless your dad is Warren Buffet and you own a small AWD vehicle manufacturing plant with all the hi-tech equipment, like, let’s say… I don’t know, Land Rover, Mitsubishi or Toyota, including all the engineering staff, then yes by all means go ahead – it would be a cake walk!
-You could possible complete this project in a week.
+Well, unless your dad is Warren Buffet and you own a small AWD vehicle manufacturing plant with all the hi-tech equipment, like, let’s say… I don’t know, Land Rover, Mitsubishi, or Toyota, including all the engineering staff, then yes by all means go ahead – it would be a cakewalk!
+You could possibly complete this project in a week.

-Realistically, the only time I would even recommend trying an AWD swap, is if you had the money and skill to perform ALL the work yourself, you currently own a RWD vehicle, and you have a similar AWD donor car.
+Realistically, the only time I would even recommend trying an AWD swap is if you had the money and skill to perform ALL the work yourself, you currently own an RWD vehicle, and you have a similar AWD donor car.